 Costa Rica Family Rainforest Camp

-Travel with the Florida Museum’s David Blackburn, Associate Curator of Amphibians and Reptiles, and Tina Choe, Exhibits & Outreach.
+Travel with the Florida Museum’s Akito Kawahara, Associate Curator at the Museum’s McGuire Center for Lepidoptera and Biodiversity, and Lucas Majure, Assistant Curator at the University of Florida Herbarium.
 This enriching program is for families with children ages 5-17.
 Minors should be accompanied by at least one parent or guardian.
 Participants will be divided into appropriate age groups for activities and workshops.

 - Discover rainforest ecology on guided hikes through the Selva Verde Reserve.

 - Learn about the importance of biological corridors and conservation.